oracle-samples/oracle-db-examples/sagas/README.md

 Run `mvn clean install` which will copy the properties file as well as build and package each of the applications.

 From the root directory, create a `sql` directory, i.e., `mkdir sql` then run `mvn exec:java -pl sqlgenerator`.
 This will run the sql generator program that will generate all of the necessary sql scripts into the `sql` subdirectory.
+Modify `setupPDBS.sql` to match your CDB details, specifically, change `<seed_database>` on the `create pluggable database` lines to the value of your seed database.

 Copy `initdb.sh.example` to `initdb.sh` and mark it as executable, i.e. `chmod a+x ./initdb.sh`